kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

 The most commonly used AWS annotations used with Gloo Edge are:

-* `service.beta.kubernetes.io/aws-load-balancer-type` - the only acceptable value is `nlb` to associate an AWS Network Load Balancer with the Service.
+* `service.beta.kubernetes.io/aws-load-balancer-type` - Associate an AWS Network Load Balancer with the Service (`nlb`|`nlb-ip`).
 If this annotation is not present, then AWS associates a Classic ELB with this Service.
 * `service.beta.kubernetes.io/aws-load-balancer-ssl-cert` - If specified, AWS ELB's configured listener uses TLS/HTTPS with the provided certificate.
 Value is a valid certificate ARN from AWS Certificate Manager or AWS IAM, e.g. `arn:aws:acm:us-east-1:123456789012:certificate/12345678-1234-1234-1234-123456789012`.

 {{% notice warning %}}